michelleliiiii/SegMentors/README.md

 ## AI Statement

 OpenAI Codex was used in this branch for generating code and for preparing project documentation, including this README.
-All generated content should be reviewed and validated by the project authors before submission or deployment.
+All generated content has been reviewed and validated by the project authors before submission and deployment.